j4s0n-c/ISF-Synth-VCV/README.md

 to submit bug / enhancement (feature requests) / question (general feedback).

 ## NOTES
-+ These modules will **not run in VST mode** as they are intended to be constantly generating textures and thus need a valid OpenGL context to run (they need access to the graphics card).
++ These modules will currently **not run correctly in VST mode** They will work **once** but, if you close the plugin window or try to re-open a saved session, crash!
-+ It is recommended that you have a decent video card for these modules (actually even processor and RAM).
++ It is recommended that you have a decent dedicated video card for these modules to function smoothly.
++ CPU and RAM are also important.
 + The modules transport textures to each other via a 'Texture CV' port which looks like a yellow composite RCA jack.
 + This documentation and plugin is still a work in progress.
 Not everything may be documented here.
 The names of modules and features may change.
   Also, there are some other modules that are still in development that aren't in this test build--this may be more like an alpha.